awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 To fail over more quickly, specify a shorter connection timeout, fewer connection attempts, or both\.
 For custom origins \(including Amazon S3 bucket origins that *are* configured with static website hosting\), you can also adjust the origin response timeout\.

 **Origin connection timeout**
 The origin connection timeout setting affects how long CloudFront waits when trying to establish a connection to the origin\.
 By default, CloudFront waits 10 seconds to establish a connection, but you can specify 1–10 seconds \(inclusive\)\.
-For more information, see [Origin Connection Timeout](distribution-web-values-specify.md#origin-connection-timeout)\.
+For more information, see [Origin connection timeout](distribution-web-values-specify.md#origin-connection-timeout)\.

 **Origin connection attempts**
 The origin connection attempts setting affects the number of times that CloudFront attempts to connect to the origin\.
 By default, CloudFront tries 3 times to connect, but you can specify 1–3 \(inclusive\)\.
-For more information, see [Origin Connection Attempts](distribution-web-values-specify.md#origin-connection-attempts)\.
+For more information, see [Origin connection attempts](distribution-web-values-specify.md#origin-connection-attempts)\.
 For a custom origin \(including an Amazon S3 bucket that’s configured with static website hosting\), this setting also affects the number of times that CloudFront attempts to get a response from the origin in the case of an origin response timeout\.

 **Origin response timeout**
 This applies only to custom origins\.
 The origin response timeout setting affects how long CloudFront waits to receive a response \(or to receive the complete response\) from the origin\.
 By default, CloudFront waits for 30 seconds, but you can specify 1–60 seconds \(inclusive\)\.
-For more information, see [Origin Response Timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.
+For more information, see [Origin response timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.

 ### How to change these settings<a name="controlling-attempts-and-timeouts-how-to"></a>